WonderingGodling/My-Mind-Space/src/site/notes/Skull/Concentrated Brain/Random Thoughts/Shark Reproduction.md

 Imagine Being A Hermaphrodite **And** Being Able To Reproduce Asexually sUrvival Of The Fittest Is Fake And [[Skull/Concentrated Brain/Random Facts/Sharks/Sharks\|Sharks]] Run The World

-Also Im Going To Leave This Note Open For Future [[Explicitly Showcased/Me/Me\|Me]] Incase I Ever Start Researching Like Shark Mating Rituals Or [[Skull/Concentrated Brain/Poetry Apparently/Thing Trilogy/Something\|Something]] oR Maybe Why Some [[Skull/Concentrated Brain/Random Facts/Sharks/Sharks\|Sharks]] Lay Eggs And Others Dont
+Also Im Going To Leave This Note Open For Future [[Me\|Me]] Incase I Ever Start Researching Like Shark Mating Rituals Or [[Skull/Concentrated Brain/Poetry Apparently/Thing Trilogy/Something\|Something]] oR Maybe Why Some [[Skull/Concentrated Brain/Random Facts/Sharks/Sharks\|Sharks]] Lay Eggs And Others Dont